DESTRealm/optionally/README.md

 Finally, the latter method involves loading Optionally from a `.phar`.
-If you're just interested in using Optionally or seeking to use a less error-prone method, this is the simplest and the recommended method of including it in your project:
+If you're just interested in using Optionally or seeking to use a less error-prone method, this is the simplest and recommended method of including it in your project:

 ```php
 <?php